sumnerevans/sumnerevans.com/content/hackathons/how-to-win-hackathon.rst

   user flow did not include login, so we didn't spend any time on it.
 (In fact, login would have just hindered our demo.)

-- Think about *gimmicks*, that is things which will make your hack memorable.
+- Think about *gimmicks*, that is, things which will make your hack memorable.
   Sometimes this is a physical thing like the Datanium Node at MHacks which had a little Arduino-controlled flag.